bddowningjennings-dev/for-scott/readme.md

 ### admin ( http://13.56.254.11/admin )
 - has access to all of the uploads grouped and organized by email and date
-- can only be accessed if email matches hard-coded admin emal : currently **admin@godzilla.dogbutt**
+- can only be accessed if email matches hard-coded admin emal : currently **removed**

 ## back end